NKY Chamber to host its second annual Leadership Alumni Summer Series with Talent Magnet Institute - NKyTribune

-Now in its second year, the Leadership Alumni Summer Series aims to provide professional development opportunities for alumni of the NKY Chamber’s Leadership programs – Leadership Northern Kentucky, Encounter NKY and Regional Youth Leadership, all of which are powered by Citi.
-Sessions will be hosted in June, July and August, and led by Talent Magnet Institute®, expert faculty members, Dr. Laura Canter and Dr. Leighann Rechtin, both Leadership Northern Kentucky alums.
+Now in its second year, the Leadership Alumni Summer Series aims to provide professional development opportunities for alumni of the NKY Chamber’s Leadership programs – Leadership Northern Kentucky, Encounter NKY and Regional Youth Leadership.
+Sessions will be hosted in June, July and August, and led by Talent Magnet Institute, expert faculty members, Dr. Laura Canter and Dr. Leighann Rechtin, both Leadership Northern Kentucky alums.

 “We are thrilled to bring back the Leadership Alumni Summer Series,” said Dawn Denham, director of leadership at the NKY Chamber.
 “It is incredibly important for alumni of our programs to have ongoing access to programming that allows them to build upon their knowledge of leadership concepts and expand their skill sets, and this series fulfills that need.”